Pulau Sebang/Tampin railway station: History

 The station began operations on 15 July 1905 when construction of the West Coast Line reached Tampin from Seremban.
 Later on 1 December 1905, the 34 km Tampin-Malacca Line was opened.
 The main trunk line to Gemas was only opened about a year later on 1 October 1906.
-The Tampin-Malacca Line was later dismantled by the Japanese in World War II.
+The Tampin-Malacca Line was later dismantled by the Japanese in World War II, with the dismantled tracks transported to Thailand and Myanmar to build the infamous Thai-Burma Death Railway.

+The original station building underwent a reconstruction in 1995, and was then demolished and rebuilt in 2013 during the electrification and double-tracking project on the West Coast Line.
+The new station building was officially opened on 10 October 2015.

-On 10 October 2015, KTM Komuter introduced a new route, a shuttle service between Seremban-Sebang/Tampin-Gemas station.
+In conjuction with the opening in 2015, KTM Komuter introduced a new route, a shuttle service between Seremban-Pulau Sebang/Tampin-Gemas station.
 Southbound Komuter passengers (from Kuala Lumpur) will have to alight at Seremban station, and wait for the shuttle train services to Pulau Sebang/Tampin or Gemas.
 The shuttle service was cut short on 20 June 2016 to Pulau Sebang/Tampin, removing both Batang Melaka and Gemas from the line.
 This system operated until 11 July 2016, when the Seremban Line was extended to Pulau Sebang/Tampin, effectively replacing the shuttle service with the Komuter line.

 The station was the starting point of KTM Intercity's Ekspres Selatan Line, which terminates at Johor Bahru Sentral station before KTM truncates the service to start from Gemas in 2021.
-The station is also the third last stop of the KTM ETS line, before it terminates at Gemas station.
+Starting 15 March 2025, the station is also the fourth last stop of the KTM ETS line, due to the extension of the KTM ETS line to Segamat, Johor.